wrought/wireless-networking-in-the-developing-world/wndw.md

 wiring will ensure efficient energy transfer.
 Some good practices that you should consider include:

--   •Use a screw to fasten the cable to the battery terminal.
+-   Use a screw to fasten the cable to the battery terminal.
 Loose connections will waste power.

--   •Spread Vaseline or mineral jelly on the battery terminals.
+-   Spread Vaseline or mineral jelly on the battery terminals.
 Corroded connections have an increased resistance, resulting in loss.